 Real Dallas Example: DFW to London

-Amex → Virgin Atlantic: 50,000 points economy (transfer from Platinum, though Virgin devalued this route in 2023)
+- Amex to Virgin Atlantic: 50,000 points economy (transfer from Platinum, though Virgin devalued this route in 2023)

 Bottom line: Flexible points give you 3-4 redemption options.
 Airline-specific cards lock you into one program's award chart.